AdobeDocs/audience-manager.es-ES/help/using/api/rest-api-main/aam-api-destinations/aam-api-map-segments.md

 ## Añadir varios segmentos a un destino {#add-segments-dest}

-Un método `POST` que le permite asignar varios segmentos a un destino.
+A `POST` que permite asignar varios segmentos a un destino.

 <!-- r_add_segments_to_destination.xml -->